Standards of Academic Progress

 The Higher Education Act of 1965, as amended, requires Xavier University to develop and enforce Standards of Academic Progress prior to awarding any federal financial aid funds to students.
 Standards of Academic Progress (SAP) were established to encourage students to successfully complete courses for which federal financial aid is received, and to progress satisfactorily toward degree completion.
 The standards apply to Federal financial aid programs, including Federal Pell Grant, Federal Supplemental Educational Opportunity Grant, Federal Work Study, Federal Perkins Loan, Federal Direct Stafford Loan, Federal Direct Parent Loan for Undergraduate Students (PLUS), Graduate Plus Loans, and Federal Teach Grant.
 These financial aid standards of academic progress are separate from, and in addition to, academic standards required by the University for continued enrollment.

-The criteria used to determine academic progress are cumulative grade point average, cumulative completion rate (or pace), and maximum time frame for completion of educational objective.
+The criteria used to determine SAP are cumulative grade point average, cumulative completion rate (or pace), and maximum time frame for completion of educational objective.
 At the end of spring semester, the Office of Student Financial Services reviews students’ academic progress.
 All periods of enrollment are reviewed, including semesters during which no financial aid was received.

 Students must complete their degree program within 150% of the published length of their degree program.
-For example, if a major requires 120 credit hours to graduate, a student could not receive financial aid beyond 180 credits attempted (including transfer hours) whether or not financial aid was received for those credits.
+For example, if a major requires 120 credit hours to graduate, a student cannot receive financial aid beyond 180 credits attempted (including transfer hours) whether or not financial aid was received for those credits.

-Incomplete grades are calculated as an "F" until the incomplete grade is changed to a complete grade.
+Incomplete grades are calculated as an 'F' until the incomplete grade is changed to a complete grade.